Learn About Tomatoes

 Nematodes: Microscopic worm-like pests that cause swellings (galls) to form on roots.
 Plants may wilt or appear stunted.
 This is a serious problem in many Southern states.
 Burpee Recommends: Do not plant into infested soil.
 Grow resistant varieties.
 Try planting ‘Nema-Gone’ marigolds around your plants.

 Tomato Horn Worm: Large, green caterpillars can quickly devour foliage.
-Burpee Recommends: With sturdy gloves on, hand pick and destroy them.
-HOWEVER if you see white projections coming from the back of the caterpillar, do not destroy it.
+Burpee Recommends: With sturdy gloves on, hand pick them.
+If you see white projections coming from the back of the caterpillar, do not destroy it.
 These are the egg cases of a parasitic wasp that will destroy the caterpillar.
 These wasps should be allowed to remain in your garden.

 Why do I have lots of leaves but no flowers?
 The plant is likely getting too much nitrogen, which triggers it to grow foliage, and not enough phosphorus, which favors flowering and fruiting.
 Choose a fertilizer that has a balanced ratio of the three major elements, such as 10-10-10, or where the middle number (phosphorus) is larger than the first number (nitrogen) such as 2-3-1.
 Tomatoes are heavy feeders and usually do need fertilizer unless your soil is very rich.
 But follow manufacturer's directions to avoid overdoing it.